MrGamePLAY1/pandoc-thesis-template/01_front_material/4_acknowledgements.md

 I owe deep gratitude to my family and friends which had incredible patience and inspired me to do the best I could do with my given project.

-It is an absolute privilege to thank my girlfriend Rebecca O'Rourke and the O'Rourke household for their constant encouragement and confidence throughout the research and development of my project.
+It is an absolute privilege to thank my partner Rebecca O'Rourke and the O'Rourke household for their constant encouragement and confidence throughout the research and development of my project.